bflaven/PluginWordpressForFun/bf_simp_to_trad/readme.txt

 == Frequently Asked Questions ==

-For some explanations seethe website at flaven.fr
+For some explanations see the website at flaven.fr

 == Changelog ==